DOMjudge/domjudge/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-NOTE: If this is a _discussion starter_, you need any _installation help, or have a _question_ on how to accomplish something, rather post at [our discussion channel](https://www.domjudge.org/chat) or send an email to our [DOMjudge-devel mailinglist](https://www.domjudge.org/mailman/postorius/lists/domjudge-devel.domjudge.org/) instead of filing an issue here.
+NOTE: If this is a _discussion starter_, you need any _installation help_, or have a _question_ on how to accomplish something, rather post at [our discussion channel](https://www.domjudge.org/chat) or send an email to our [DOMjudge-devel mailinglist](https://www.domjudge.org/mailman/postorius/lists/domjudge-devel.domjudge.org/) instead of filing an issue here.